PhilT/arch_installer/README.md

 The file system is setup with a single partition and swap file.

-All user input is taken at the start to ensure the installation can complete unattended.
-Options can be specified as env variables to avoid all interaction.
-HOST, USERPASS and INSTALL_TYPE can all be set along with all options (see install.sh for available options).
-Specify REBOOT=true if you wish to umount and reboot once the installation is complete.
-When specifying full or dryrun INSTALL_TYPE options can be turned off with OPTION=false.
+The only user input is the password taken at the start to ensure the installation can complete unattended.

+All other options are specified as env variables.

+* `MACHINE` - specify 'server' to ensure X and anything that depends on X is not installed
+* `USERPASS` - Insecure but handy for testing (prompts when none already specified)
+* `INSTALL` -  `all` - selects all options except for `REBOOT` `dryrun` - selects  all options but echos commands to log files instead of executing
+* `REBOOT=` - `true` if you wish to unmount and reboot once the installation is complete
+* `OPTION=` - `false` to turn off options

 There are 3 log files generated on installation.